 Nautical charts provide basic navigational data for ships on lakes, seas, and oceans.They may also contain some data on ground features, landmarks, elevations, and information that can be used for other purposes.
 Generally, nautical charts show surface and underwater data that is related to navigation.
 Some topographical maps contain underwater data, however this is not useful for navigation as the measurements and details are more relative to the topographic theme of such maps.

 Most nautical charts in the Map Collection are located under the U.S. Government, Superintendent of Documents (SuDocs) numbering system, though a few charts are also located under Library of Congress call numbers.
-The charts may be located using BISON the UB Libraries Catalog, and then retrieving the desired chart from the map drawer.
+The charts may be located using the Libraries' Catalog, and then retrieving the desired chart from the map drawer.

-Search Tip: When searching BISON, you may find listings using the following search tip: Enter a subject search, beginning with the body of water or region followed by --navigation to locate related charts.
+Search Tip: When searching the Libraries' Catalog, you may find listings using the following search tip: Enter a subject search, beginning with the body of water or region followed by --navigation to locate related charts.
 The following is an example:

 s = mediterranean sea--navigation